 - Select hybrids.
 After evaluating performance from this season, your crop plan for next season, trait and agronomic product needs, and local and regional test plot data, select hybrids that have a greater ability to perform best on your farm.
 Select multiple hybrids of varying maturities within your maturity zone to spread risk and widen the harvest window.

 The key to a successful growing season is advanced preparation.
 Early hybrid selection and ordering helps to give the best hybrid selection and maximize the yield potential on your farm.
-For more information, contact your local Mycogen Seeds customer agronomist or trusted agronomic adviser.
+For more information, contact your local Mycogen Seeds retailer or trusted agronomic adviser.